polyanskiy/refractiveindex.info-scripts/README.md

 Calculates optical constants of several metals

 # More scripts
-Other projects interfacing with the database refractiveindex.info database
+Other projects interfacing with the `refractiveindex.info database`

 ## PyTMM
 https://github.com/kitchenknif/PyTMM